-This statement is made by Bird & Bird LLP (the "firm" or "we") under section 54(1) of the Modern Slavery Act 2015 (the "Act") and was approved and signed by the Board of Bird & Bird LLP on 3 November 2016.
-This constitutes our Modern Slavery and Human Trafficking Statement for financial year ended 30 April 2016.
+This Modern Slavery and Human Trafficking Statement is made by Bird & Bird LLP (the "firm" or "we") under section 54(1) of the Modern Slavery Act 2015 (the "Act") for financial year ended 30 April 2022 and was approved and signed on behalf of the Board of Bird & Bird LLP on 21 February 2023.

-We are committed to legal compliance and ethical business practices in all of our operations worldwide, this includes improving our practices to combat slavery and human trafficking.
-We choose suppliers and contractors who we believe share that commitment.
+Bird & Bird LLP is committed to legal compliance and ethical business practices in all of our operations worldwide and we choose suppliers and contractors who we believe share that commitment.

 Chief Executive Officer